The first 3D-printed chair, folded, with no assembly, using a minimum of material

 Since 2019, Patrick Jouin has been engaged in a collaborative dialogue with Anne Asensio and the teams at Dassault Systèmes, exploring themes of folding, deployment, and optimization.
 TA.TAMU was born from this intersection of design, science, and technology — a prototype that has become a method.

-a method.
+TA.TAMU is a chair.But it could be much more than that:a method.
 A manifesto.
 A turning point.

 "We are in an era where we produce more than we need.
 With the help of new collaborative technologies, we are now able to create more efficiently, generating less waste, right from the design process."- Patrick Jouin